How to Obtain a Business Manager Visa in Japan

 - Physical Business Office – A dedicated office space (excluding residential addresses and virtual/shared offices) is required.

-- Minimum Investment of 5 Million JPY – The applicant must invest at least 5 million JPY.
+- Minimum Investment of 30 Million JPY

 - Valid Business Plan – A well-structured business plan, written in Japanese, demonstrating business sustainability.